 When you visit Vietnam, it is common to see posters and statues of Ho Chi Minh all over the country.
 Many essential offices will have a statue, bust, or photo of Ho Chi Minh in their office.

-As a sign of respect, many older men will wear their hair the same way Ho Chi Minh did with a goatee haircut.
+As a sign of respect, many older men wear their hair the same way Ho Chi Minh did with a goatee haircut.
 People will wait hours in line to see Ho Chi Minh, or Uncle Ho as they call him, lying in state in his mausoleum.

 Vietnamese love to fly their national flag, and it can be common on most holidays that almost every house will have a Vietnamese fly flying.